walaj/pthread-lite/README.md

   // establish and start the threads size_t num_cores = 8;
   for (int i = 0; i < num_cores; ++i) {
-    MyThreadItem * tu  = new MyThreadItem(i);  // create the thread-specific data.
-Must be on heap to make useful after this loop
+    MyThreadItem * tu  = new MyThreadItem(i);  // create the thread-specific data, must be on heap.
     ConsumerThread<MyWorkItem, MyThreadItem>* threadr =        // establish new thread to draw from queue new ConsumerThread<MyWorkItem, MyThreadItem>(queue, tu); // always takes WorkQueue and some thread item threadr->start();
     threadqueue.push_back(threadr); // add thread to the threadqueue